United States Regiments & Batteries > Delaware

 Battle of Gettysburg

 Colonel William Baily commanded the regiment until he was wounded on July 2nd in heavy fighting near the Wheatfield.
-Lieutenant Colonel Stricker was also wounded, so Captain Charles Christman took command.
+Lieutenant Colonel David L. Stricker was also wounded, so Captain Charles Christman took command.
 The 2nd brought 280 men to the field and lost 11 killed, 61 wounded and 12 missing.
 Lieut.
 H. W. Ottey, Company B, and Lieut.
 George G. Plank, Company E were both killed on the 2nd.
 During the fighting Captain Evans of Company A sent in 64 prisoners from the picket line.

 Monument to the 2nd Delaware Infantry Regiment at Gettysburg